NickLueth/guinea-pigs-1.21.1/README.md

 - ✅ Functional guinea pig crates
 - 🐹 Additional guinea pig breeds and patterns
 - 🎽 Cosmetic accessories like bows, hats, and sweaters
-- 🧠 Smarter AI behaviors and interactions
-- 🎶 New ambient sounds and squeaks
+- 🎶 New sounds and squeaks
-- 🔧 Custom config options for gameplay tuning

 ---

 ## 💬 Feedback & Contributions

 Got ideas?
 Found a bug?
-Want to suggest a guinea pig name?
 Open an [issue](#), start a [discussion](#), or reach out — your input is always welcome!

 ---